VUMat/flxn-devops-challenge/README.md

 - Authenticate to GCP and get credentials to GKE
 - Deploy helloworld-app to GKE using Helm
 - Create PR to branch "prod"
+- After merge of changes from branch main to prod prdo-deploy pipeline triggers and deploy the same docker image using helm with prod-values

 This pipeline performs static code analysis using flask8, container vulnerability scan using trivy.